London Bay hearing on Outrigger continued by LPA

 O’Brien expressed concern for traffic impacts.
 “It will become increasingly difficult to make a left turn” onto Estero Boulevard, she said.
 She objected to their plans to use golf carts from Fish-Tale Marina to bring visitors by boat.
 She is also opposed to a seawall that London Bay has floated for the former Outrigger site.

 Lori Webster said “This town incorporated to prevent large-scale development from crushing our island.”
-Webster said the town’s zoning “wasn’t done randomly,” but
+Webster said the town’s zoning “wasn’t done randomly,” but was done strategically.

 “Rules were put in place to protect the island from overdevelopment.
 A lot of time and money were put in,” Webster said.